[Editor’s note: This story was previously published in March 2019. It has since been updated and republished by InvestorPlace staff.]

 It has been a struggle of late for Bassett Furniture (NASDAQ:BSET).
 Torrid growth in the first few years of the decade has slowed to a crawl.
 Retail sales declined in fiscal 2018 (ending November) for the first time since 2011.
 And BSET stock touched a four-year low earlier this month before rebounding modestly in recent sessions.

-But there’s an intriguing “buy the dip” case here.
+But, with BSET stock off near-20% so far in 2019, there’s an intriguing “buy the dip” case here.
 The company should be able to work through disruption from tariffs and higher input costs.
-There’s still room to expand the footprint of the retail business; that segment has turned from a loss leader to a modest profit center.
+There’s still room to expand its footprint in retail, as that segment has turned from a loss leader to a modest profit center.

 There’s tons of upside to BSET if the company can execute a turnaround.
 That’s a big “if,” and it requires some macro help as well.
-But the balance sheet gives Bassett time — and BSET stock some downside protection.
+But the balance sheet gives Bassett time and it buys BSET stock some downside protection.

 Alphabet (GOOG, GOOGL)